 The original Southeast Area Study, evaluating land use and transportation issues in the southeastern section of the MPO's planning area, was completed in 2018.
 It covered parts of Wake and Johnston Counties, and the municipalities of Archer Lodge, Benson, Clayton, Four Oaks, Garner, Kenly, Micro, Raleigh, Selma, Smithfield and Wilson's Mills.
 The study was conducted in coordination with NCDOT and the Upper Coastal Plain RPO.
 As with the Northeast Area Study in FY 21 and 22, the Southeast Area Study needs to be updated to identify future recommendations for the MTP.
 The study will involve extensive public engagement, and an evaluation of transportation projects, policies and priorities that may have evolved or shifted since the original study.
-The Southeast Area Study Update Request for Proposals was released during the fall of 2021 and Kimley-Horn was the selected consultant team.
-Contracts for the SEAS have been finalized and a notice to proceed was issued to Kimley-Horn in February 2022.
-Committee invitations have been sent out for the Core Technical Team and Stakeholder Oversight Team.
-The project team has also begun working on data collection and preparing for the first CTT/SOT meeting on May 19, 2022.
-Additional meeting notices and information will be sent out to CAMPO and RPO members in the coming weeks.
-(Staff Contact: Brandon Watson)
+The Phase I engagement has just wrapped up, with over 600 responses to the community survey.
+The study team is continuing to work on developing the existing conditions report, and will be starting soon on the development of land use scenarios. https://seareastudyupdate.com/ (Staff Contact: Shelby Powell)